Tresillo2017/blog/_posts/2022-5-26-My Blog Entry.md

 ## My Resolutions II
 This paragraph is more focused about my personal life and my own work.
-I'm good at planing proyects and I'm good at doing them, but my main problem is that I have to many proyects open at the same time and I don't have time to do them, so my resolution for the next week is to do them in a way that I can do them in a better way and not expending to much time for nothing.
-So I don't overflow my time with useless proyects.
+I'm good at planing projects and I'm good at doing them, but my main problem is that I have to many proyects open at the same time and I don't have time to do them, so my resolution for the next week is to do them in a way that I can do them in a better way and not expending to much time for nothing.
+So I don't overflow my time with useless projects.
 I should try to sleep more time and don't spend too much time in the computer.